 Throughout his presentation of this story, Rav Willig cited various Talmudic passages and halachic rulings explaining why certain proposed solutions to the aguna are valid while others are invalid, thereby taking his audience through the careful and at times arduous process of practical halachic innovation.
 All in all, Rav Willig displayed to our community that for halachic innovation to be effective, two ingredients are critical.
 First, those making the change must possess a deep understanding of the applicable halachic sources.
 A desire to make a change for the betterment of the Jewish people is a praiseworthy motivation, but it cannot be effectively accomplished by attempting to manipulate sources to arrive at the change.
 Second, those making the change, even if they are great Torah leaders in their own right, need to possess the humility to seek approval from other great halachic authorities.
 In his work on this issue, Rav Willig displayed the true character of a gadol.
 A gadol is not someone who simply sits in an ivory tower and answers very difficult halachic questions for a faceless populace.
 Instead, a gadol is someone who is engaged with his community, and who actively seeks solutions to the halachic challenges that his people face.
 A gadol does not merely dispense abstract responses, but is instead willing to do the legwork necessary to ensure that his solutions are successful.
 Does this mean that he will always be successful in arriving at a solution?
 No. But it means that he works hard, he truly feels the plight of those who are suffering, and he himself struggles in an effort to balance sensitivity towards others with sensitivity toward the halachic process.
 Our community was blessed to witness this first-hand this past Saturday evening.
 Together with all those who were in attendance, I extend my hakarat hatov to Rav Willig for this valuable experience.

-Last Edit: 4 months 1 week ago by Jonathan Muskat.
+Last edit: 3 years 9 months ago by Jonathan Muskat.